Two men charged with robbing and shooting driver of car after waving at him to pull over

 A description of the suspect’s car and a partial description of its license plate by witnesses led police to look for a white Pontiac Grand Prix owned by a woman Madison police knew to be Moore’s girlfriend.

-Moore was arrested at about 8 p.m. after police spotted him driving the vehicle near the intersection of Raymond Road and Verona Road on the Southwest Side.
+Moore was arrested at about 8 p.m. the same day of the shooting after police spotted him driving the vehicle near the intersection of Raymond Road and Verona Road on the Southwest Side.
 A search of the vehicle led police to find a red bag with a Ruger long rifle pistol inside it and two cellphones elsewhere in the car.